 Limitations

-The major limitation of the SIMMUN study is the limited sample size, however, the recruitment during a defined and early stage of the pandemic is also an advantage since influences due to vaccinations or multiple COVID-19 viral variants were eliminated.
+Our study has limitations.
+The major limitation of the SIMMUN study is the limited sample size and a highly variable infection - sampling interval, however, the recruitment during a defined and early stage of the pandemic is also an advantage since influences due to vaccinations or multiple COVID-19 viral variants were eliminated.
 The cohorts consisted of hospital patients along with patients of psychiatric facilities, which resulted in a selection bias toward subjects with high rate of somatic and psychiatric comorbidities.
+The major limitation of the INCOV data is that KYN/TRP and PHE/TYR could not be computed with normalized metabolome data, and measurements of stress, depression and anxiety were not available.
+This incompatibility of the datasets precluded development of comprehensive multi-parameter models in one of the cohorts and subsequent direct validation in the other.
+Additionally, the infection severity differed significantly between the analyzed cohorts, which may have contributes to stronger effects of inflammation on neurotransmitter metabolism observed in the INCOV cohort.

-In the INCOV cohort ratios of KYN/TRP and PHE/TYR could not be analyzed due to the fact that only transformed data were available.
-For the INCOV cohort, psychometric measures were unavailable and data of somatic symptoms were recorded only for the SARS-CoV-2-infected participants making validation of multi-parameter modeling results in the SIMMUN collective impossible.
-Furthermore, the time interval between SARS-CoV-2 infection and the study visit varied substantially.
-Finally, in both cohorts, alterations of neurotransmitter precursors were analyzed cross-sectionally and at the systemic level, which does not have to reflect metabolic changes of the central nervous system.
-Many of the neurotransmitter precursor amino acids readily cross the blood-brain barrier so it is possible that fluctuations in the blood levels of these metabolites directly affect their concentration and metabolism in the brain (Schwarcz et al., 2012).
-More preclinical studies are urgently needed to elucidate these findings.
+Finally, in both cohorts, alterations of neurotransmitter precursors and associated metabolites were analyzed cross-sectionally and at the systemic level, which does not have to reflect metabolic changes of the central nervous system.
+Many of the neurotransmitter precursor amino acids readily cross the blood-brain barrier, especially in a pro-inflammatory state so it is possible that fluctuations in the blood levels of these metabolites directly affect their concentration and metabolism in the brain (Schwarcz et al., 2012) (9,10,16).
+There is still an ongling general discussion in the community on the role of serotonin as well as KYN and catecholamine pathways in psychiatric disorders(64).